Department for Environment, Food & Rural Affairs (DEFRA)

-In order to pull the separate data sets and normalize them in a way that enabled quick search was vital.
-Any time lag in certificate creation could result in degradation in the value of the fish, making operational efficiency key.
-In addition, the solution needed to be integrated with common components such as the DEFRA identity management solution and several government departments with disparate data sources.
+In order to pull the separate data sets and normalise them in a way that enabled quick search was vital.
+Any time lag in certificate creation would result in degradation in the value of the fish, making operational efficiency key.
+In addition, the solution needed to be integrated with common components such as the Defra identity management solution and several government departments with disparate data sources.

-This ‘catch certificate’ process was non-existent with the UK being part of the EU which led to a major data quality issue due to UK fishermen having never needed to produce these certificates before.
+This ‘catch certificate’ process was non-existent when the UK was part of the EU which led to a major data quality issue due to UK fishermen never having to produce these certificates before.
 Exports to non-EU countries were minimal so manual creation was manageable and easy up to this point.
 However the demand for these certificates had drastically increased from approximately 500 certificates manually to 500,000 per year.

 The data collected from various departments for species and vessels would be pushed into Azure blob storage and we used our Java backend to collate all of the data into Azure cosmos database.
 The API exposed by this backend was consumed by the front end in various parts of the journey.

 Once all the relevant data to create the catch certificate had been gathered it was pushed into Azure cosmos database.
 Additionally, we gave the system the ability to generate a PDF with a QR code so security officers at the border are able to quickly scan and confirm the authenticity of the document.

 Our idea was to create a Node.js front end.
 We used React and server side React to support both JS and no JS browsers.
 The front end would query the back end for all the data and the backend was implemented in Java 8, Spring Boot Service.

 The Spring boot application was required to: